-So all in all, I have made 3 items using this pattern, but only one that I actually wear.
-I would definitely recommend this pattern especially since there are 4 styles that you can make with one pattern.
+I would recommend this pattern especially since there are 4 styles that you can make with one pattern.
+It’s a very pretty blouse that’s all about the back and it goes great with jeans.